scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Today was soylent for lunch and for dinner.
 Some snacks while I watched a show though after dinner.

+### Day 124

+A little bit of soylent for breakfast today.
+But I needed to get a ride from a friend to go to the store, so I offered him lunch in exchange, and ended up having normal food for lunch.
+Soylent was for dinner though.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/